365id-AB/idverification-ios/README.md

    SdkMainView()
 }
 ```
-Once the SDK has been started, all you have to do is switch to the SDK view `SdkMainView()`, see example in [ContentView](./Example/Example/ContentView.swift).
+Once the SDK has been started, all you have to do is switch to the SDK view `SdkMainView()`, see example in [ExampleApp](./Example/Example/ExampleApp.swift) and [ContentView](./Example/Example/ContentView.swift).

 <br/>